EC-CS-528-BU-Cloud-Computing/Datacenter-network-emulator/README.md

 ## 5. Acceptance criteria
 Acceptance criteria of this project will be as following:
-1. A 2 tier fat tree topology is created which wich can scale up to 16 pods.
+1. A 2 tier fat tree topology is created which can scale up to 16 pods.
 2. Routing between servers and routers is configured using BGP protocol.
-3. BGP configuration is automated
+3. BGP configuration is automated.
 3. Each server can ping any other server in the topology using ICMP, TCP, and UDP.

 Implementation of a FatTree topology including the use of BGP to route data within the topology.